With routine travel starting to become a possibility again, it's a good time to plan the best trip you’ve ever taken, down to every last detail.

 In the meantime, create a travelogue of past trips

 Now’s a great time to document the times you’ve spent and the places you’ve been.
 With automatic camera uploads, you can back up pics and videos from past trips you took into one place.
+Simply turn on camera uploads once you’ve downloaded the Dropbox mobile app.
 You might find that some of those smaller trips you forgot about were actually pretty special, too.
 You’ll be glad you did it because your next trip will be ready to take its rightful place in the story of your life’s travels.

 Push the boundaries to create a dream travel plan